 Feast World Kitchen

-Guests at downtown Spokane’s Feast World Kitchen dine on dishes from different countries like Egypt, and Ethiopia to Venezuela and Vietnam.
-This eatery supports Spokane’s immigrant and refugee community by partnering with some 75 chef-entrepreneurs from nearly 40 countries who take turns renting the kitchen to serve specialties from their homelands.
+Guests at Feast World Kitchen dine on dishes from countries like Egypt, Venezuela, and Vietnam.
+This eatery supports Spokane’s immigrant and refugee community by partnering with chef-entrepreneurs from nearly 40 countries who take turns renting the kitchen to serve specialties from their homelands.

 Wild Sage

-Wild Sage is a fine-dining restaurant located in central downtown that boasts delectable American bistro-style cuisine.
+This fine-dining restaurant, located in central downtown, boasts delectable American bistro-style cuisine.
 The menu features high-quality meats, fresh seafood, seasonally inspired food, and locally sourced ingredients.

 Tavolàta